15 Expats Talk about Health Insurance and Healthcare in Chile

 Will I need to travel to see a specialist?

 "Santiago is the largest city in Chile and is home to some of the best medical specialists in the country.
 The capital city is home to a wide range of medical specialists, from general practitioners to specialists in specific areas such as cardiology, neurology, and oncology.
 Other cities in Chile with a good selection of medical specialists include Concepción, Valparaíso, and Viña del Mar.
-Additionally, the coastal city of Viña del Mar is known for its excellent selection of medical specialists, particularly in the areas of dermatology and plastic surgery," commented one expat living in Chile.
+Additionally, the coastal city of Viña del Mar is known for its excellent selection of medical specialists, particularly in the areas of dermatology and plastic surgery," said one expat.

 Are common prescription medications available in Chile?

 "Yes, common prescription medications are available in Chile.
 Most medications are available over the counter at pharmacies, although some require a prescription from a doctor.
 The Chilean government regulates the sale of prescription medications, and all medications must be approved by the Chilean Ministry of Health before they can be sold.
-Additionally, the Chilean government has implemented a system of price controls to ensure that medications are affordable for all citizens," mentioned one expat in Chile.
+Additionally, the Chilean government has implemented a system of price controls to ensure that medications are affordable for all citizens," wrote one expat.

 Do you have anything more to add about local medical facilities in Chile?